VikasCENG/CENG319A2/README.md

 - setOnSearchClickListener: the view sets up a listener to be informaed when the "Search" button is pressed

 So, onQueryTextSubmit is used to search a query based on waht the usertypes into the searchbar at the time of the submission.
 While, onQueryTextChange provides real-time updates of the user selections as they are typed into the searchbar layout.
-It basically searches the query, and automatically changes context if the user types a new letter, and as they enter new desired results, the searchview changes to the expected results from the query.
+It basically searches the query, and automatically changes context if the user types a new letter, and as they enter new desired results, the searchview changes to the expected results from the query.There are 2 main types of methods used for the SearchView widget as mentioned here.

 ### Attributes